TopicGPT: A Prompt-based Topic Modeling Framework: Results

 \subsection{\frameworkname~is stable}

 Broadly speaking, \frameworkname~produces comparable topical alignment with the ground truth across all modified experimental settings for the \texttt{Bills} data (lower portion of Table \ref{tab:result}).
-The setting with additional seed topics obtains the worst performance across all metrics, suggesting that simply adding more seed topics is not always helpful.
-We hypothesize that too many seed topics may overwhelm the model and lead to poorer coherence, as the model tries to fit diverse topics rather than consolidating around the most salient themes.
-We recommend keeping the seed topic list small (2-3 high-quality topics) for best results, rather than lengthening the list arbitrarily.
-More details on curating seed topics can be found in Appendix \ref{appendix:seed}.
+The setting with additional example topics obtains the worst performance, suggesting that simply adding more example topics is not always helpful.
+Too many example topics may overwhelm the model and lead to poorer coherence, as the model tries to fit diverse topics rather than consolidating around the most salient themes.
+We recommend keeping the example topic list small (2-3 high-quality topics) for best results, rather than lengthening the list arbitrarily.

-\paragraph{Consistency between multiple settings of \frameworkname:}To further evaluate the consistency of \frameworkname's topic assignments under different settings, we computed alignment scores ($P_1$, ARI, and NMI) between the default setting and each modified setting.
-As a benchmark, we ran LDA 10 times with $k=79$ topics and calculated the average internal alignment between each pair of runs.
+\paragraph{Consistency between multiple settings of \frameworkname:}To further evaluate the consistency of \frameworkname's topic assignments, we computed alignment scores between the default setting and each modified setting.
+As a benchmark, we ran LDA 10 times with $k$=79 topics and calculated the average internal alignment between each pair of runs.
 Table \ref{tab:stability-comparison} shows \frameworkname's assignments were highly stable across settings, with all metrics within a tight 0.05 range. \frameworkname~demonstrated greater stability than LDA in terms of $P_1$ and ARI, while achieving comparable NMI.
-Interestingly, \frameworkname~produces slightly different outputs between two runs with identical settings, a possible result of adding randomness to the self-correction process (see \ref{subsub:correction}) as well as LLM API nondeterminism.
+Interestingly, \frameworkname~produces slightly different outputs between two runs with identical settings, a possible result of adding randomness to the self-correction process (\S\ref{subsub:correction}) as well as LLM API non-determinism.